 - 1. Pupils shall not deface the school building, furnishings, or equipment in any manner. - 2.
-Pupils shall not use school furnishings or equipment for purposes other than those for which the furnishing or equipment was designed and intended. - 3.
-Pupils will care for school textbooks.
+Pupils shall not use school furnishings or equipment for purposes other than those for which the furnishing or equipment was designed and intended.

+- 3. Pupils will care for school textbooks.
 A lost textbook must be promptly reported to the teacher who issued the book.
 A replacement textbook will be issued immediately. - 4.
 Fines will be assessed for any lost textbooks or textbook damaged beyond normal wear.

-CELLULAR PHONES AND ELECTRONIC DEVICES
+CELLULAR PHONES, SMART WATCHES, AND ELECTRONIC DEVICES

-The Butler Public School District believes in the use of technology to optimize the learning environment.
-However, the blatant misuse of cell phones, or similarly-enabled devices, cameras/videos is counterintuitive to our goals.
-Students are not permitted to bring personal electronic devices such as iPods, iPads, music players, electronic games, cameras, "smart watches," etc. to school.
+Students are not permitted to bring personal electronic devices such as iPods, iPads, music players, electronic games, cameras to school.

-Cell phones, while discouraged, can be brought to school but cannot be used at any time during the school day, during school-sponsored activities, or on the school bus.
+Cell phones can be brought to school but cannot be used at any time during the school day, during school-sponsored activities, or on the school bus.
 Cell phones are to be kept in a student's backpack, turned off, from the time they board the school bus or enter the building to the time they exit the bus at their bus stop or are in the presence of a parent in the afternoon.
 Students who need to use the phone during the instructional day may ask to call from the Main Office.